Cubs vs. Twins Player Props Betting Odds

-Player prop bet odds for Byron Buxton, Cody Bellinger and others are available when the Minnesota Twins host the Chicago Cubs at Target Field on Friday (first pitch at 8:10 PM ET).
+Player props can be found for Byron Buxton and Cody Bellinger, among others, when the Minnesota Twins host the Chicago Cubs at Target Field on Saturday at 2:10 PM ET.

 Bet on this matchup or its props with DraftKings!